 You may have pre-existing conditions that weren’t affected by the accident.
 You can’t receive compensation for those.

-But you can seek compensation if your medical condition or injury was aggravated by the crash.
+But you can seek compensation if the crash aggravated your medical condition or injury.
 To win your case, you’ll have to separate the injuries caused or made worse by the accident from your medical condition before the accident.

 To limit their liability, insurance companies will try to link all of your current injuries to your prior condition.
 They may ask for more medical records than they’re entitled to.
 A skilled personal injury attorney will know how to handle the insurance company’s tactics.